reimerb13/Baseball-Analytics-Practicum/README.md

 A subset of the Fielding3 data was created by looking at the POS variable by outfield and catcher positions: OF and C. The subset of data that focused on the OF position was called Fielding3_OF.
 Another subset of the Fielding3 data was created by looking at the POS variable that focused on the C position.
 This subset was called Fielding3_C.
 The Fielding3_OF and Fielding3_C datasets were merged to create a new dataset that was named Fielding3_OFC.

+# Exploratory Data Analysis

+There was exploratory data analysis conducted on the following datasets: Fielding2, Fielding2_AL, Fielding2_NL, Fielding3, Fielding3_1B, Fielding3_3B, Fielding3_Corner, Fielding3_2B, Fielding3_SS, Fielding3_Middle, Fielding3_OF, Fielding3_C, and Fielding3_OFC.
+Summary statistics and histograms were created to determine if any missing values existed in the datasets and how many outliers existed in the histograms.
+All missing values were imputed with the mean value for each column in the data.

+After viewing the histograms of Fielding3_Corner, Fielding3_Middle, and Fielding3_OFC, the outliers were removed from the dataset.

+Before outliers were removed, the Fielding3_Corner dataset contained 27,405 observations.
+After outliers were removed, the Fielding3_Corner dataset contained 24,302 observations.
+This new dataset was named 'x'.

+Before outliers were removed, the Fielding3_Corner dataset contained 27,405 observations.
+After outliers were removed, the Fielding3_Corner dataset contained 24,302 observations.
+This new dataset was named 'x'.

+Before outliers were removed, the Fielding3_Middle dataset contained 23,966 observations.
+After outliers were removed, the Fielding3_Corner dataset contained 24,302 observations.
+This new dataset was named 'y'.

+Before outliers were removed, the Fielding3_OFC dataset contained 38,331 observations.
+After outliers were removed, the Fielding3_Corner dataset contained 35,527 observations.
+This new dataset was named 'z'.